Quick Start

 Pick your distribution.
-Replace the matching Server or deb line in your package manager.
-Refresh.
+Replace the matching Server or deb line in your package manager, then refresh.

 Server = https://public-repo.com/archlinux/$repo/os/$arch